youngnickm/Capstone_404/README.md

 # Capstone_404
-This repository contains all code and information related to our project: Voice Controlled Robot.
+This repository contains every Status Update along with our Final Presentation which has a link to access it due to the file size being too large.